 One of the leading drivers in every category he has ever raced in, Robin Frijns has proven himself to be a consistently fast and tactically astute driver regularly at the front of Formula E grids.

-Frijns ended his karting career in 2008, gaining a scholarship to compete in Formula BMW the following year.
+Frijns ended his junior karting career in 2008, gaining a scholarship to compete in Formula BMW the following year.
 He completed his first season in Formula BMW as best rookie and third place overall.
 Following a successful first year, Robin went on to clinch the overall championship title in 2010, with six wins, 13 podiums and three pole positions.

 In 2011, he moved to the Formula Renault 2.0 Eurocup Championship, where Robin yet again proved himself by winning the championship in his rookie season.

 Success in the European Championship saw Robin graduate into the World Series by Renault 3.5 category for 2012.
 Competing with Fortec Motorsports Robin once again showed his talent by winning in his debut season.

 In 2013, with the success of three European single seater titles in a row behind him, Frijns was offered a seat at Sauber Formula 1 where he became the F1 test and reserve driver.
 During this season, Robin competed in selective GP2 races and after just two races had secured a win.
 In 2014 Robin became the official test driver for Caterham F1.

 Frijns continued to race in single-seaters but after a difficult season switched to GT racing for 2015.
 This decision proved rewarding yet again as he won the Blancpain GT series.
 In 2016, Robin continued in this championship alongside the Blancpain Sprint and Endurance series with WRT Audi Customer racing.
 This year he also became an official factory works driver for Audi Motorsport.